anshium/Computer_Graphics_Assignment_3/README.md

 Note: This was from a base code provided to me.
-I, however had some problems with git and didn't get a lot of time to work on this, so I somehow pushed everything and some things might not look right.
+I, however had some problems with git and didn't get a lot of time to work on this, so I somehow pushed everything and some things might not look right in regards to the initial commit.

 Assumptions: The lights have Anti-Aliasing off.
 This was done to speed up the program.
 If required, I have to just move a couple of lines here and there to turn on the anti-aliasing of the light source.

 -- For assignment submission commit --

+All the final images are in the `output_scenes_final` folder and the final report is in the same folder named as `report_final.md`.

 # Introduction to Computer Graphics (CS7.302, IIIT Hyderabad)
 This is the base code that is to be used for all assignments in the above course. <br>